Azure-Samples/active-directory-xamarin-ios/README.md

 #Windows Azure Active Directory Binding Example for Objective-C for Xamarin

 This sample shows how to build a Xamarin binding to our native ADAL for iOS library.
-This sample was created for //BUILD 2014 and is not to be used in production.
-We plan on adding a true cross platform mapping layer in the future.
+This is a sample and is not to be used in production.
 For those interested in binding to our iOS library in .Net using Xamarin, this code is a good guide and will build a bindling.dll file for your Xamarin for iOS project for use with Xamarin.

-##### NOTE

-In the future we will update this sample to include other ADAL libraries, such as Android, as well as create a more robust mapping layer.
-At the moment, we are using the binding file directly to allow Xamarin developers on iOS to use our library.

-###**CALL FOR PARTICIPATION**

-We would love to get the Xamarin community involvement to help with the following:

-* Create a binding for ADAL for Android

-* Create a mapping layer between the binding files for iOS and Android to make the library useful to Xamarin developers regardless of platform they are building for.

-Thanks - @brandwe

 ## Quick Start